 6. Put an Ice Pack

 Using an ice pack can constrict your pimple by decreasing the blood supply to it.
-Applying an ice pack can help reduce the inflammation by reducing the swelling and redness associated with it.
+Applying an ice pack can help reduce inflammation by reducing its swelling and redness.

 - Wrap 2–3 ice cubes in a washcloth or paper towel and place it on the affected areas for a while.